Wednesday, March 19, 2025

 19. The Social Outcast.

 20. The Shopkeeper: Miss Sweetiman runs the local general store and post office.
-She grew up "abroad, never you mind where."

 Tropes

-A. The Time Gap.
+B. The Time Gap.
 Mrs McGinty read a newspaper article that showed photographs of women from the past who somehow met tragic ends.
 Because of someone or something that she saw in the photographs of that article, McGinty was murdered.
 Poirot has to track down the stories of each of these women and find how they relate to the current members of the village.
-So Poirot has to investigate now, a murder that took place a year ago, that referenced photographs from 20 years prior.
+So Poirot has to investigate now, a murder that took place a year ago, that referenced photographs from 20 (30?) years prior.

 Friday, February 28, 2025